Microsoft BASIC: Licenses to home computer makers

-After the initial success of Altair BASIC, Microsoft BASIC became the basis for a lucrative software licensing business, being ported to the majority of the numerous home and other personal computers of the 1970s and especially the 1980s, and extended along the way.
-Contrary to the original Altair BASIC, most home computer BASICs are resident in ROM, and thus are available on the machines at power-on in the form of the characteristic "READY". prompt.
-Hence, Microsoft's and other variants of BASIC constitute a significant and visible part of the user interface of many home computers' rudimentary operating systems.
+After the initial success of Altair BASIC, Microsoft BASIC became the basis for a lucrative software licensing business, being ported to numerous home and other personal computers of the 1970s and especially the 1980s, and extended along the way.
+Contrary to the original Altair BASIC, most home computer BASICs are resident in ROM, and are available on the machines at power-on in the form of the characteristic "READY". prompt.
+This contributed to Microsoft's and other variants of BASIC becoming a commonplace part of the user interface of many home computers' rudimentary operating systems.

 Microsoft used its DECsystem-20 to produce assembly code for dozens of different computer systems and CPUs from the same source code, using conditional compilation.
 By 1981, Microsoft BASIC was so popular that even companies that already had a BASIC licensed the language, such as IBM for its Personal Computer, and Atari, which sold both Atari Microsoft BASIC and its own Atari BASIC.
 IBM's Don Estridge said, "Microsoft BASIC had hundreds of thousands of users around the world.
 How are you going to argue with that?"
 Microsoft licensed similar versions to companies that competed with each other.
 After licensing IBM Advanced BASIC (BASICA) to IBM, for example, Microsoft licensed the compatible GW-BASIC to makers of PC clones, and sold copies to retail customers.
 The company similarly licensed an Applesoft-compatible BASIC to VTech for its Laser 128 clone.